beskay/solidity-challenges/README.md

 ```
 git clone git@github.com:beskay/solidity-challenges.git
-git submodule update --init --recursive  ## initialize submodule dependencies
+forge install
 ```

 ## Tests and Exploits

-See [/test](./test/) for an example setup and exploit test of all challenges.
+See [test](./test/) for an example setup and exploit of all challenges.
 In order to test a single contract, run

 ```
 forge test --match-contract <CONTRACT_NAME>
 ```

-E.g. `forge test --match-contract PrivateTest` to run the test for `PrivateData.sol`.
+E.g. `forge test --match-contract PrivateDataTest` to run the test for `PrivateData.sol`.

-See [/script/exploits](./script/exploits/) for example exploit scripts to hack the deployed contracts on the goerli testnet
+See [script/exploits](./script/exploits/) for example exploit scripts to hack the deployed contracts on the goerli testnet

 ## Deploy and verify

 To deploy and verify the contracts, run

 ```
-forge script script/<deploy_script>.sol:<contract_name> --rpc-url $RPC_URL --broadcast --verify --private-key $PK --etherscan-api-key $ETHERSCAN_API -vvv
+forge script <deploy_script> --rpc-url $RPC_URL --broadcast --verify --private-key $PK --etherscan-api-key $ETHERSCAN_API -vvv
 ```

 Note that ETH_RPC_URL, ETHERSCAN_API and PK has to be set